joelhi/imlet-rs/README.md

 ![Periodic Surface Example](media/examples.png)

-`Imlet` provides a lightweight toolkit for implicit modeling and geometry generation, written in Rust.
-It provides tools for creating 3D models defined by spatial functions, offering a set of core data structures and algorithms that can be used to define and process implicit geometries in a modular way.
+`Imlet` is a lightweight toolkit for implicit modeling and geometry generation, written in Rust.
+It provides tools for creating 3D geometries, offering a set of data structures and algorithms that can be used to model in 3d using an implicit logic in a modular way.

  ## Overview

  ### Features
- * Implicit functions and operations to use out the box
+ * Implicit functions, such as various primitives and periodic surfaces; and operations, such as boolean methods.
  * Interface to build complex implicit models combining various functions with custom processing.
  * Set of tools to create and process geometric objects such as `Points`, `Lines` and `Meshes`.
  * Import OBJ files and compute signed distance fields from arbitrary meshes.